syncfusion-content/blazor-docs/blazor/heatmap-chart/selection.md

 ---
 layout: post
 title: Selection in Blazor HeatMap Chart Component | Syncfusion
-description: Checkout and learn here all about Selection in Syncfusion Blazor HeatMap Chart component and much more.
+description: Checkout and learn here all about selection in Syncfusion Blazor HeatMap Chart component and much more.
 platform: Blazor
 control: HeatMap Chart
 documentation: ug